-Table 6 specifies absolute maximum and minimum ratings only and these lie outside the functional limits of the processor.
-Only within functional operation limits, functionality and long-term reliability can be expected.
+Table 5 specifies absolute maximum and minimum ratings only, which lie outside the functional limits of the processor.
+Only within specified operation limits, can functionality and long-term reliability be expected.

 At conditions outside functional operation condition limits, but within absolute maximum and minimum ratings, neither functionality nor long-term reliability can be expected.
-If a device is returned to conditions within functional operation limits after having been subjected to conditions outside these limits, but within the absolute maximum and minimum ratings, the device may be functional, but with its lifetime degraded.
+If a device is returned to conditions within functional operation limits after having been subjected to conditions outside these limits, but within the absolute maximum and minimum ratings, the device may be functional, but with its lifetime degraded depending on exposure to conditions exceeding the functional operation condition limits.

-At conditions exceeding the absolute maximum and minimum ratings, neither functionality nor long-term reliability can be expected.
-Moreover, if a device is subjected to these conditions for any length of time then, when returned to conditions within the functional operating condition limits, it will either not function or its reliability will be severely degraded.
+At conditions exceeding absolute maximum and minimum ratings, neither functionality nor long-term reliability can be expected.
+Moreover, if a device is subjected to these conditions for any length of time then, when returned to conditions within the functional operating condition limits, it will either not function, or its reliability will be severely degraded.